Automattic/sensei/themes/sensei-course-theme/readme.txt

-=== Learning Mode ===
+=== Sensei LMS ===
 Contributors: Automattic
-Requires at least: 5.8
+Requires at least: 5.7
-Tested up to: 5.8
+Tested up to: 5.9
-Requires PHP: 5.7
+Requires PHP: 7.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-Sensei learning mode
+Learning Mode course theme for Sensei LMS.

 == Changelog ==

 = 1.0.0 =
-* Initial release
+* Initial release.

 == Copyright ==

-Learning Mode WordPress Theme, (C) 2021 Automattic Learning Mode is distributed under the terms of the GNU GPL.
+Sensei LMS WordPress Theme, (C) 2022 Automattic
+Sensei LMS is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by